Ottawa River timber trade: Markets

 Upper and Lower Canada's major industry in terms of employment and value of the product was the timber trade.
 The largest supplier of square red and white pine to the British market originated from the Ottawa River and the Ottawa Valley had "rich red and white pine forests".
 Bytown (later called Ottawa) was a major lumber and sawmill centre of Canada.

-In 1806, Napoleon ordered a blockade to European ports, blocking Britain's access to timber required for the navy from the Baltic Sea.
+In 1806, Napoleon ordered a blockade to European ports, blocking Britain's access to timber required for the Royal Navy from the Baltic Sea.
 The British naval shipyards were desperately in need of lumber.

 British tariff concessions fostered the growth of the Canadian timber trade.
 The British government instituted the tariff on the importation of foreign timber in 1795 in need of alternate sources for its navy and to promote the industry in its North American colonies.
 The "Colonial Preference" was first 10 shillings per load, increasing to 25 in 1805 and after Napoleon's blockade ended, it was increased to 65 in 1814.